Depth In Simplicity -- Insights From Coin Tossing -- The Philosophy of Simplicity

 This experience with the coin toss game influenced my approach to life.
 As an adult, I find myself drawn to the simplicity of my childhood, comparing the work I do as similar to games I played.
 Both work and games are things that can be mastered through training and examination of one's abilities.

-I am good in some games like I'm good in philosophy because I think about my own thinking, in relation to the activities I do.
+I am good at some games like philosophy because I think about my own thinking, in relation to the activities I do.
 By making this a habit, you can better examine your mistakes and learn how to not repeat them.
-It's just like I realized I must ignore my emotions in order to be good at coin tossing, to be good at Tekken, and to be good in philosophy.
+It's just like I realized I must ignore my emotions in order to be good at coin tossing, to be good at Tekken, and to be good at philosophy.

 Living in the real world, however, often feels overwhelming in its unnecessary complexity.
 I've witnessed the stress of noisy neighbors, the frustration of students and teachers alike.
 There's a truth to the Hebrew saying.
 The external world seems to thrive on complication, despite the unhealthy impact of the stress that follows on our mentality and medical condition.
 I deviated from its orthodoxy on purpose.